kschuler/ling001/ling001/index.md

 ### Materials

 ### Evaluation
 - Exams (90%) - There are four exams, but the lowest exam score is dropped.
 The remaining 3 exams are worth 150 points each.
+Exams will test understanding of concepts discussed in lectures and readings.
+Exam questions will closely mirror practice questions.
 - Linguistics journal (10%) - Each student is required to keep a linguistics journal with a minimum of four entries and 800 words, worth 50 points.